zonenet/csgo-inspectlink/readme.md

 ### Install the SourceMod Plugin on your CS:GO server

 In order to work, this application needs a CS:GO server that connects to it through a socket.
-You need to install the CS:GO Skin Tester [SourceMod Plugin](https://github.com/chescos/csgo-skin-tester-sm) for that.
+You need to install the CS:GO Inspect Link [SourceMod Plugin](https://github.com/zonenet/csgo-inspectlink-sm) for that.
 Detailed instructions for the installation can be found in the readme of the repository.

 Note that you can add the plugin to multiple CS:GO servers, and you can connect the plugin of each server to the same web app.
 This way, you can have one web app that works with any number of CS:GO servers.